RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 The first decision is to choose a unique abbrevation for your new site.
 This will be all lower case.
 For example FindMyPast is fmp and Scotlands People is scotp.
 Try to keep it to 8 characters or less.

+## Use the create_new_site script to setup the files and folders for your new site

+This does many steps for you.
+The one thing it doesn't do it edit the manifest.json files.

+To run the script:

+`node scripts/create_new_site.js <sitename> <site display name>`

+for example:

+`node scripts/create_new_site.js trove "Trove (Aus)"`

+See the subsections below for what the script does and how they could be done manually if needed.

-## Create the extension site folder
+### It creates the extension site folder

 You can see examples such as extension/site/ancestry.
 You can see that each one has two subfolders: browser and core.
 This pattern should be followed.

-You can either create these folders manually or you can copy any existing site folder and modify it.
+If you don't use the create_new_site script, you can either create these folders manually or you can copy any existing site folder and modify it.

 There are certain files that all sites will have and they should follow the naming conventions.